amirrajan/pomodoro-text/README.md

     lt --port 3000

 You'll be given a url when `lt` runs.
-Update the `Messaging Request URL` to be the provided by local tunnel _plus_ `/text`.
+Update the `Messaging Request URL` to be the url provided by local tunnel _plus_ `/text`.
 For example, if local tunnel gave you `https://xknteuaexs.localtunnel.me`, then the value you need to place in Twilio is `https://xknteuaexs.localtunnel.me/text`.

 Click the number you want to edit: